CharidimosTzedakis/paw-ui/README.md

    - maybe an alert that something went wrong or an error state for the UI
    - react error boundaries to specific parts of the app, eg the modal routes, to make the app more resilient
  - use react-query for data fetching
-   - explore breeds modal would benefit from caching
+   - explore breeds modal would benefit from caching, because the breeds and the cat images for that breeds are specific
  - As a UI improvement, antd progress component (https://ant.design/components/progress) could be used, to show in a 5 number scale more information about the breed (eg energy level, affection level)
  - pagination for easiest browsing of the favourite images, if their number is more than a few